 Once you have determined where within your flows you want to hand off a conversation to GenerativeAgent, you need to:

-2. Invoke GenerativeAgent Module
+Invoke the GenerativeAgent Flow Module

-Create an “Invoke module” block and select the GenerativeAgent Module.
+Create an “Invoke module” block and select the GenerativeAgent Flow Module.
 This is where the conversation is handed off to GenerativeAgent.

-Once the conversation is complete, GenerativeAgent will exit the module and return control to your flow.
+Once the conversation is complete, GenerativeAgent will exit the Module and return control to your flow.

-3. Handle the result
+Handle the result

 • transferToAgent: when the conversation needs to be transferred to an agent